Spherical subcategories in representation theory: A non-commutative curve

 To sum up, we have the following picture

 \end{example}

+\begin{remark} Versions of the above algebra $\Lambda$ come up in symplectic geometry: the very same algebra occurs in \cite[\S2C]{Seidel} as the double cover over a disk branched along 5 points ($g=1$).
+There, the algebra $\Lambda$ turns up with exactly the same relations $a^2=0, b^2=0$ as in \hyref{Example}{ex:non-commutative_curve}.

-\begin{remark} The above algebra $\Lambda$ also comes up in symplectic geometry: by \cite[\S3A]{Seidel}, it describes the directed Fukaya category of a Lefschetz pencil associated to $\OO(2)$ on $\IC\IP^2$.
-In this reference, the relations are given by $a^2=b^2$ and $ab=ba$; however, a base change ($a\mapsto a-b$, $b\mapsto a+b$) presents the relation as $a^2=0, b^2=0$, i.e.\ in the form of \hyref{Example}{ex:non-commutative_curve}.
+Moreover, by \cite[\S3A]{Seidel}, a version of it describes the directed Fukaya category of a Lefschetz pencil associated to $\OO(2)$ on $\IP^2$.
+In this reference, the relations are given by $a^2=b^2$ and $ab=ba$.
+For $\chara(k)\neq2$, the base change ($a\mapsto a-b$, $b\mapsto a+b$) presents the relation in the form of \hyref{Example}{ex:non-commutative_curve}.

-We mention in passing that the same algebra also occurs in \cite[\S2C]{Seidel} as the double cover over a disk branched along 5 points ($g=2$).
-There, the algebra $\Lambda$ turns up with exactly the same relations as in \hyref{Example}{ex:non-commutative_curve}.
-We mention that all categories and algebras of \cite{Seidel} use $\kk=\IZ/2\IZ$ coefficients. \end{remark}
+In fact, all categories and algebras of \cite{Seidel} use $\IZ/2\IZ$ coefficients.
+Hence, the two algebras are not isomorphic.
+It would be interesting to see if the results of this section apply to the directed Fukaya category of \cite[\S3A]{Seidel}.

+Finally, we mention that this is not the only appearance of gentle algebras in the context of Fukaya categories, see for example \cite{Haiden-etal} and \cite{Lekili-Polishchuk}. \end{remark}

 \begin{remark} We explain how the example above is related to the construction from cluster-tilting theory discussed in \hyref{Section}{sub:general}.
 The required definitions and properties of categories of maximal Cohen-Macaulay modules over isolated Gorenstein singularities can be found in \cite[\S1]{BIKR}.